 "The Chonokians.
 A-and the rest of the Northerners.
-Surely just because we conquered them they won't turncoat and start hating... her."
+Surely just

 Her governess bent down to look her directly in the eyes.
 A stained glass cornflower reflected in her deep pools of yellow.
-The Daughter's heart fluttered.
-Was it a sign?

-"They will love you in time.
+'They will love you in time.
 You are kind, brave, and a more capable leader than you know.
-Your abilities will only flourish as long as you are still willing to learn.
-I am certain of it."
+Your abilities will only flourish as long as queen.

-The cornflower's reflection enraptured her.
-The sigil of a dead queen.
 On her coronation, she'd be asked to choose a sigil to herald her presence, too.
 Nothing had stood out to her other than a rose until the reflection of that glossy cornflower in the eyes of her governess.
 There would be riots if she chose such a symbol.
-She may even be killed over it.
+She furniture had been covered in sheets and ancient tapestries telling stories of the Ranov family's ancestors.
+One bore a pedigree chart.